craftcms/shopify/README.md

 {% endfor %}
 ```

-You would then consume these GIDs in Javascript, passing them to queries via the Shopify client:
+You would then consume these GIDs in Javascript, passing them to queries via the Shopify client.
+Here are the two GraphQL query fragments for creating and updating a cart:

 ```js
 const createCartMutation = `